 Before I got pregnant in 2018, my husband, Chloe, and I did our fair share of road tripping…our very fair share.
-The three of us together have driven across the U.S. not once, not twice, but FOUR TIMES (not including an RV trip up to Canada)!
+The three of us together have driven across the U.S. not once, not twice, but FOUR TIMES (not including an RV trip up to Canada and back)!
 By now, you’d think we have traveling by car down.
-And you’d be right 😄 As seasoned road trippers who would never choose to leave our pupper behind, we thought we’d share with you all our tips for traveling by car with your dood.
+And you’d be right!
+As seasoned road trippers who would never leave the dog behind, we thought we’d share with you all our tips for traveling by car with your Dood.

 1. Don’t Feed the Dog

 First thing’s first – don’t feed your dog just before you hit the road to avoid stomach twisting (fatal).
 Wait at least one hour after the dog eats a full meal before getting in the car.
 This can also help to prevent car sickness.